West Somerset Mineral Railway: Watchet Harbour

 Although the outward terminal of the line was to be the quay at Watchet, the west pier had been practically unusable for some considerable time, and boats were beached and loaded direct from carts brought on to the foreshore.
-After considerable public pressure, the Watchet Harbour Act was passed in 1857, placing it under the control of Commissioners; they built a new east pier and rebuilt the west pier; the work was finished in 1862, and 500 ton vessels could enter the harbour.
+After considerable public pressure, the Watchet Harbour Act 1857 (20 & 21 Vict. c. cxli) was passed, placing the harbour under the control of commissioners; they built a new east pier and rebuilt the west pier; the work was finished in 1862, and 500 ton vessels could enter the harbour.
 The WSMR used the west pier, and the newly arrived, broad gauge West Somerset Railway, a branch from the Bristol and Exeter Railway, used the east pier.

 The West Somerset Railway opened as far as Watchet on 3 March 1862.
 Although a connection with the WSMR was suggested, involving laying of mixed gauge on the Mineral line, this never happened.

 Extensions beyond the head of the incline

 Construction as far as Raleigh's Cross, at the head of the incline, had cost £82,000 compared with the estimate of £65,000 for construction of the entire line.
 Further construction was delayed, therefore, but it resumed in 1863 and reached Gupworthy in September 1864.
 The goal of reaching Heath Poult, the originally intended western terminal of the line, was abandoned.
 By now the Ebbw Vale Company Ltd had taken over the Iron Works company, and also the mines, and a new lease of the line was made to them lasting 55 years and three months.
 The terms of this lease meant that "the railway company was to receive a net sum of £5,575 every year until Michaelmas 1919", an agreement which was to prove much to its advantage as it meant that after mining ceased around 1880 the Ebbw Vale company had to continue paying the sum every year for 39 more years, whether the line ran a service or not.

 In 1864 the Board decided to seek powers to extend the railway beyond Gupworthy to workings in Joyce's Cleeve in the Quarme Valley.
 Preliminary notices to this effect were published, but no application was made.
 Had the line been built it would have entailed another incline, which ore would have had to ascend before travelling eastwards to Brendon Hill where it would travel down again.